OFFICE OF FINANCIAL AID CLOSED TO WALK-INS AND IN-PERSON COUNSELING

 Graduate School Financial Aid FAQ's

-The majority of graduate students will not experience any adjustments in their financial aid award package for the Spring Quarter due to the change to remote learning.
+The majority of graduate students will not experience any adjustments in their financial aid award package for the Autumn Quarter due to the format of courses in which a student is enrolled.

 What happens to my on-campus job if I can't work?

-Students who hold hourly Federal Work-Study or non-Work-Study jobs for Spring Quarter should discuss with their supervisors ways in which they can conduct their jobs or other needed work remotely.
+Students who hold hourly Federal Work-Study or non-Work-Study jobs for Autumn Quarter should discuss with their supervisors ways in which they can conduct their jobs or other needed work remotely.
 Students with hourly jobs who are able to work remotely will be paid as previously agreed upon with their supervisors based on hours worked.
-In the event that students are unable to work remotely, the University will help mitigate the impact by making a payment equivalent to six weeks of pay based on projected hours indicated by the supervisor.

 I have emergency expenses that I cannot cover with my upcoming living expense refund.